-May corn was fractionally higher, May soybeans were 3 cents higher, and July Kansas City wheat was 2 cents lower.
+May corn was fractionally higher, May soybeans were 1 cent lower, and July Kansas City (HRW) wheat was 2 cents lower.

 By Darin Newsom DTN Senior Analyst

 6:00 a.m.
-CME Globex: May corn was fractionally higher, May soybeans were 3 cents higher, and July Kansas City wheat was 2 cents lower.
+CME Globex: May corn was fractionally higher, May soybeans were 1 cent lower, and July Kansas City (HRW) wheat was 2 cents lower.

 By David Fiala DTN Contributing Analyst

-The U.S. stock market indices are lower with the Dow futures down 65 points.
+The U.S. stock market indices are lower with the Dow futures down 100 points.
 The interest rate products are higher.
-The dollar index is steady.
-Energies are lower with crude down 0.40.
-Livestock trade is mostly lower.
-Precious metals are higher with gold up $2.
+The dollar index is 60 points lower.
+Energies are mixed with crude down $0.30.
+Livestock trade is lower.
+Precious metals are mixed with gold up $7.

 David Fiala is a DTN contributing analyst and the President of FuturesOne and a registered adviser.
 He can be reached at email@example.com Follow Fiala on Twitter @davidfiala

 Copyright 2017 DTN/The Progressive Farmer.
 All rights reserved.